jonathanpeppers/glidex/README.md

 # Comparing Performance

 I would like to setup benchmarks, but due to the nature of layout/image loading in XF--it seems difficult to accurately time.
+I will probably revisit this.

-However, the stock XF performance of images is so bad.
-Disabling the Glide library in our sample basically breaks the sample entirely.
+However, the stock XF performance of images is very poor due to the amount of images on each page.
+Disabling the Glide library in the sample app causes "out of memory" errors to happen as images load.
+You will see empty white squares where this occurs and get console output.
+To try this, you can remove the references to `glidex` and `glidex.forms` and comment out the `Android.Glide.Forms.Init()` line.

-I tested the sample on a Google Pixel 2, and everything is smooth: `ListView` scrolling, loading, etc.
+I tested the sample on a Google Pixel 2, but I could see a more noticeable difference in the Android emulator.
+I would think slower devices would likewise.